Unity-Technologies/ml-agents/docs/Installation.md

 ## Clone the ml-agents Repository

-Once installed, you will want to clone the ML Agents GitHub repository.
+Once installed, you will want to clone the ML-Agents GitHub repository.

     git clone git@github.com:Unity-Technologies/ml-agents.git